Contemporary dance performance HUNT by Tero Saarinen (Finland) and documentary film “Rooted with wings”

 Artium presents the two parts of HZ | HUNT on separate days: HUNT, followed by artist talk with the choreographer Tero Saarinen and documentary film “Rooted with wings” (director Thomas Freundlich) on 30 August and HZ on 1 September followed by a concert by the Estonian singer, composer, and electronic artist Maarja Nuut.

 HUNT by Tero Saarinen is a reinterpretation of his iconic work commissioned by the Venice Biennale in 2002.
-It is now performed by talented Finnish dancers Auri Ahola and Atte Kilpinen.
+It is now performed in Viimsi by talented Finnish dancer Auri Ahola.
 Originally a signature solo piece performed by Tero Saarinen, HUNT toured until the end of 2013 in a total of 83 cities and 32 countries.
 Praised by audiences and critics alike, HUNT was labelled one of the most significant contemporary reinterpretations of Stravinsky‘s The Rite of Spring.
 Unlike most interpreters of Igor Stravinsky‘s The Rite of Spring, Saarinen focuses in his piece on the conflicts within an individual and examines the duality of life- birth, death and the transience of corporeality.

 artistic director, dancer, choreographer